 Location: England | Email: firstname.lastname@example.org

-Simon Duffy is the international coordinator of Citizen Network.
+Simon Duffy is the President of the Citizen Network Coop.

 Simon began work in the NHS and then went to work with Choice Support, where he led innovative work in social care on individualised funding and brokerage.
 After being a Harkness Fellow in 1994, Simon went on to found Inclusion Glasgow in 1996 and, following this, he helped establish several new organisations in Scotland, including Partners for Inclusion and Altrum.
 He also provided training in person-centred planning and supported living as a Director of Paradigm Consultancy.